 - Place your cat’s head at a 45-degree angle and gently pull back her lips.
 The mouth can remain closed.

 - Gently rub the applicator tip along the area where the gum tissue touches the tooth surface (the gingival margin).
 This is the region where plaque accumulates and gingivitis is initiated.
 Only the outside surfaces of the teeth need to be rubbed.

-- For the first few lessons, it is a good idea to rub the cotton swab along only a few teeth rather than the whole mouth, especially if your cat is unsure or nervous about the process.
+- For the first few lessons, rub the cotton swab along only a few teeth rather than the whole mouth, especially if your cat is unsure or nervous about the process.

-- Once your cat is completely used to you rubbing her teeth with a cotton swab, it’s time to start using a toothbrush (see below).
+- Once your cat is completely used to you rubbing her teeth with a cotton swab, it’s time to start using a toothbrush.

 What type of toothbrush should I use?

 Commercial toothbrushes are available that are specifically designed for use in cats.
 These include: